NoahKreski/p8105_HW2_ntk2109/HW2_Markdown.knit.md

               subway_data$entry <- as.logical(subway_data$entry)
 ```

 These data describe pertinent characteristics of the NYC subway system.
 These include the location and name of various stations, the routes served, accessibility characteristics, and more.
 Cleaning thee data involved an import, using janitor to clean the names, selecting only the variables needed, and using the convert function to produce a logical vector.
-The dimensions of the data set are as follows: `r nrow(subway_data)` rows by
+The dimensions of the data set are as follows: 1868 rows by
-`r ncol(subway_data)` columns using the nrwo and ncol functions.
+19 columns using the nrwo and ncol functions.

 ###How many distinct subway stations are there?